Planning-Inspectorate/data-model/docs/application-update.md

 ## caseType

-The type of case this representation is for.
+The type of case this Application Update is for.

 `caseType`

-* is optional
+* is required

 * Type: `string`